sst/guide/_chapters/redirect-on-login-and-logout.md

 1. Redirect the user to the homepage after they login.
 2. And redirect them back to the login page after they logout.

-We are going to use the `withRouter` HOC that comes with React-Router.
+We are going to use the `withRouter` HOC and the `this.props.history.push` method that comes with React Router v4.

 ### Redirect to Home on Login